EBZebra/docs/edge/source/guide/setup.md

 The system is now ready to deploy Enterprise Browser apps and shortcuts to an Android device.

 ### Windows Mobile/CE devices
-Upon connecting a Windows Mobile/CE device to a Windows 7 (or higher) PC, the Mobile Device Center application and all necessary drivers are supposed to install automatically and immediately recognize the device.
+Upon connecting a Windows Mobile/CE device to a Windows 7 (or higher) PC, the Mobile Device Center application and all necessary drivers are supposed to install automatically and recognize the device.
 If that doesn't happen immediately, try one or more of the following:

 * **Be sure the device is plugged into a _USB 2.0_ port** (not USB 3.0)
 * **Allow Windows to search for updates** if prompted after plugging in the device